sghiaseddin/crawlers-traffic-analysis-aws-pipeline/readme.md

 ### Goal Statement

 Develop a serverless, configurable AWS data pipeline that automatically ingests daily web server access logs, classifies and analyzes LLM bot traffic, and produces:
-1. Daily detailed CSV reports (bot activity per page)
+1. Daily detailed HTML reports (bot activity per page)
-2. Cumulative summary CSV reports (aggregated by bot type and timeframe)
+2. Cumulative summary HTML reports (aggregated by bot type and timeframe)
 3. A publicly viewable HTML analytics dashboard (via GoAccess)

 The entire system deploys automatically using a single Bash script, configurable through a `.env` file, making it reusable for any website with minimal setup.